-22 Vessel master name and nationality Free text.
-Name of vessel's master/skipper/captain (or person with legal responsibility onboard).
-23 Fishing master name and nationality Free text.
-Name of the person responsible for the fisheries operations, if different from the master.
+22 Vessel master name Free text.
+Name of vessel's master/skipper/captain (or person with legal responsibility onboard) 23 Fishing master name Free text.
+Name of the person responsible for the fisheries operations, if different and nationality from the master.
 24 Vessel agent Free text.
 Name of individual(s) or company(ies) representing vessel's interests, based in the port State or not.
-Such representation may or may not include legal accountability or liability.
-25 VMS Answer "No" if the vessel has no vessel monitoring system (VMS) equipment installed on-board Answer "Yes: National" if VMS equipment is installed on-board under vessel's flag State requirements; Answer "Yes: RFMOs" if VMS equipment is installed on-board under RFMO requirements.
-26 Status in IOTC, including any IUU vessel listing Should be filled if the vessel was operated in the area of competence of any RFMO.
-Vessel identifier - Numeric or alphanumeric identification of the vessel issued by RFMO if available.
-RFMO Free text.
-Name of the RFMO(s).
-Flag State status- Free text.
-Membership status of the vessel's flag State in the RFMO(s).
-"CP" for Contracting Party, "Coop NCP" for Cooperative Non-Contracting Party or "NCP" for Non-Contracting Party.
-Vessel on authorized list - Is the vessel on an authorized vessel list issued by the RFMO(s) to operate in its area of competence?
-Yes or No. Vessel on IUU list - Is the vessel on an IUU vessel list issued by the RFMO(s)?
-Yes or No. 27 Relevant fishing authorization(s) • Vessel identifier • Issued by • Validity Fishing area(s) • Species • Gear Vessel Identifier - Numeric or alphanumeric identification of the fishing license/permit/authorisation.
-Issued by - Name of the relevant authority/agency/government department from flag State, coastal State and/or RFMO issuing the fishing license/permit/authorisation.
-Validity - Date by which the fishing license/permit/authorisation will expire (date format: YYYYMMDD).
-Fishing area(s) - Relevant geographical/statistical area where the vessel is authorised to operate (e.g. FAO 77, NAFO 3M, ICES 11b).
-Species - ASFIS 3-alpha codes (also known as FAO species codes) (e.g., WHB for blue whiting, SKA for skates, WRF for wreckfish).
-Gear - ISSCFG code (also known as FAO gear codes) for the gear authorised diseased to be used by the vessel (e.g. OTB for bottom etter travel) 28 Relevant transshipment authorization(s) • Vessel identifier • Issued by • Validity authorised/licensed to be used by the vessel (e.g. OTB for bottom otter trawl).
-Identifier - Numeric or alphanumeric identification of the transshipment license/permit/authorisation.
-Issued by - Name of the relevant authority/agency/government department from flag State, coastal State or RFMO issuing the transshipment license/permit/authorisation.
-Validity - Date by which the transshipment license / permit / authorisation will expire.
+Such 25 VMS Answer " No " if the vessel has no vessel monitoring system (VMS) equipment installed on-board Answer "Yes: National" if VMS equipment is installed on-board under vessel's flag State requirements; Answer "Yes: RFMOS" IF VMS equipment is installed on-board under RFMO requirements.
+26 Status in IOTC, Should be filled if the vessel was operated in the area of competence of any RFMO. including any IUU • Vessel identifier - Numeric or alphanumeric identification of the vessel issued vessel listing by RFMO if available. • RFMO Free text.
+Name of the RFMO(s). • Flag State status - Free text.
+Membership status of the vessel's flag State in the RFMO(s). " CP " for Contracting Party, " Coop NCP " for Cooperative Non- Contracting Party or " NCP " for Non-Contracting Party. • vessel on authorized list - is the vessel on an authorized vessel list issued by the REMO(s) to operate in its area of competence?
+Ves or No Vessel on IUU list - Is the vessel on an IUU vessel list issued by the RFMO(s)?
+Yes or No. 27 Relevant fishing Vessel Identifier - Numeric or alphanumeric identification of the fishing autionzation(s) Itemse/perimit/autorisation. • Vessel identifier from flag State, coastal State and/or RFMO issuing the fishing • Issued by license/permit/authorisation.
+Validity Fishing area(s) • Validity - Date by which the fishing license/permit/authorisation will expire (date format: YYYYMMDD ).
+SpeciesGear • Fishing area(s) - Relevant geographical/statistical area where the vessel is authorised to operate (e.g. FAO 77, NAFO 3M, ICES 11b) . • Species - ASFIS 3-alpha codes (also known as FAO species codes) (e.g., WHB for blue whiting, SKA for skates, WRF for wreckfish). • Gear - ISSCFG code (also known as FAO gear codes) for the gear 28 Relevant transshipment Identifier - Numeric or alphanumeric identification of the transshipment authorization(s) license/permit/authorisation. • Issued by - Name of the relevant authority/agency/government department • Vessel identifier from flag State, coastal State or RFMO issuing the transshipment Issued by Validity Validity - Date by which the transchipment license / permit / authorisation • Valially will expire.
 Date format YYYYMMDD.
-29 Transshipment information concerning donor vessels • Vessel name • Flag State • ID no • Species • Product form • Catch area(s) • Quantity This portion of the report should be filled in if the vessel onloaded catch from donor vessel(s) during transshipment operations.
-Vessel Name - Free text.
-Name of the donor vessel.
-Flag State - ISO 3166 3-alpha country/territory code of the donor vessel's flag State.
-ID number - Identification of the donor vessel (IRCS or IMO number).
-Species - ASFIS 3-alpha codes (also known as FAO species codes) for the species offloaded by the donor vessel.
-Product form - Condition of the catch as offloaded from the donor vessel, either processed or not (e.g., whole frozen; headed and gutted, tail off refrigerated).
-Catch area - Relevant geographical/statistical area where the catch was taken by the donor vessel (e.g., US GOA 630, CCAMLR 48.6).
-Quantity - Quantity of offloaded catch from the donor vessel, in MT or kg.
+29 Transshipment This portion of the report should be filled in if the vessel onloaded catch from information concerning donor vessel(s) during transshipment operations. donor vessers Vessel Name - Free text.
+Name of the donor Vessel.
+Elag State - ISO 3166 3-alpha country/territory_code of the donor vessel's flag • Vessel name State. • Flag State • ID number - Identification of the donor vessel (IRCS or IMO number). • ID no • Species - ASFIS 3-alpha codes (also known as FAO species codes) for the Species Broduct form species offloaded by the donor vessel.
+Product Jorm Catch area(s) • Frounce form - Condition of the catch as offloaded from the donor vessel, either processed or not (e.g. whole frozen: headed and gutted tail off Ouantity refrigerated). • Catch area - Relevant geographical/statistical area where the catch was taken by the donor vessel (e.g., US GOA 630, CCAMLR 48.6). • Quantity - Quantity of offloaded catch from the donor vessel, in MT or kg.
 If other units are used, they should be clearly identified.